 When you write a screenplay, do you already have actors in your mind for certain roles?

 No. Although now, with my experience, I start to think about actors earlier than before.
-When I started writing “Une hirondelle a fait le printemps”, I just started writing, I didn’t know anyone.
-Even for “Joyeux Noël”, I didn’t know the German actors, I knew Gary Lewis, and Guillaume Canet was not my first choice.
-But now, when I watch the movie, the casting of the German, French and British actors we had in the movie, is perfect for me.
+When I started writing “Une hirondelle a fait le printemps,” I didn’t know anyone.
+Even for “Joyeux Noël,” I didn’t know the German actors, I knew Gary Lewis, and Guillaume Canet was not my first choice.
+But now, when I watch the movie, the casting of the German, French and British actors we had in the movie is perfect for me.

 What’s your favorite place to write a screenplay, and why?

-I learned about movies by watching movies and Hitchcock taught me the grammar of making movies.
+I learned about movies by watching movies, and Hitchcock taught me the grammar of making movies.
 You can find the whole grammar of cinema in Hitchcock movies.
-Just by watching his films, you can learn all about filmmaking, everything is there.
-And François Truffaut wrote the best book ever written about cinema, ‘Truffaut Hitchcock’.
+Just by watching his films, you can learn all about filmmaking; it’s all is there.
+And François Truffaut wrote the best book ever written about cinema, ‘Truffaut Hitchcock.’
 I read this book twenty times maybe, it’s all in there.
-The other director for me, is John Ford – maybe because my Father was a farmer, I don’t know.
-The humor in a John Ford movie, is humanity.
-“The Man Who Shot Liberty Valance” for instance, that’s a masterpiece.
-For me, it all began with these two directors, and then I discovered the other directors, the French Nouvelle Vague and so on.
+The other director for me is John Ford—maybe because my father was a farmer, I don’t know.
+The humor in a John Ford movie is humanity.
+“The Man Who Shot Liberty Valance” , for instance, that’s a masterpiece.
+For me, it all began with these two directors, and then I discovered the other directors, the French Nouvelle Vague, and so on.
 I’m not a big fan of everything the Nouvelle Vague did, but I know that in our cinema history in France, it was a big revolution.
 They destroyed an old way of making movies.
-They didn’t have the authorization to shoot in the studios, also they didn’t have any money to do so, so they decided to shoot outdoors and they had to invent something new to make movies.
-They knew the work of Rossellini, Buñuel or Jean Renoir, they were film critics themselves and had watched a lot of movies and when they started making their own movies, they changed everything.
+They didn’t have the authorization to shoot in the studios; also they didn’t have any money to do so, so they decided to shoot outdoors and they had to invent something new to make movies.
+They knew the work of Rossellini, Buñuel, or Jean Renoir, they were film critics themselves and had watched a lot of movies, and when they started making their own movies, they changed everything.
 So I am a child of my time, like many directors of today.
 They are sort of grandfathers for us.

 Which is most crucial to you to tell your story: writing your screenplay, or when you’re shooting the movie?

-What about your upcoming film, “En mai, fait ce qu’il te plaît” about the German invasion in May 1940, have you already finished shooting and editing the film?
+What about your upcoming film, “En mai, fait ce qu’il te plaît” about the German invasion in May 1940?
+Did you already finish shooting and editing the film?